LegoFigure11/AutomaticRadarSeedExtrapolator/README.md

 * Automation for Pok&eacute; Radar Chain Continuation.
 * Automated and manual delay calibration.
 * Support for Always Shiny and Always Hidden Ability patches.
-* Switch connectivity over both Wi-Fi and USB thanks to the sys-botbase homebrew sysmodule.
+* Switch connectivity over both Wi-Fi and USB thanks via the sys-botbase/usb-botbase homebrew sysmodule (not included).
 * Automated seed reading and tracking.
 * Included Encounter Slots for every area where the Poké Radar can be used.
 * Filtering results based on Species (rather than Encounter Slot), IVs, Shininess, Height (for Jumbo/Teensy mark in Scarlet/Violet), and Rare EC (EC modulo 100 = 0, only useful for catching Dunsparce that evolve in to 3-Segment Dudunsparce in Scarlet/Violet).